VictorFouquet/TypedQueryTS/README.md

 They define the actions that are currently supported by the query type system.

-More details about these types rules in the [Operator](https://github.com/VictorFouquet/TypedQueryTS/wiki/Operator) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).
+More details and examples in the [operator](https://github.com/VictorFouquet/TypedQueryTS/wiki/Operator) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).

 ## Helper types

 The library provides different shared helper types to ease the building of queries by not redefining the same constraints several times.

-More details about these types rules in the [helper type](https://github.com/VictorFouquet/TypedQueryTS/wiki/Helper-types) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).
+More details and examples in the [helper](https://github.com/VictorFouquet/TypedQueryTS/wiki/Helper-types) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).